 When you first arrive to Taipei Taiwan you notice one big thing; the kindness of the Taiwanese people.
 Taiwanese are known for being extremely friendly and going above and beyond to help foreigners.
-An example of these is when me and my good friend Hue-Quyen were lost.
-Looking at our very confused faces, a Taiwanese women approached us and asked if we were lost and need help.
-Instead of telling us how to get to the restaurant we were looking for she decided it would be best to just take us their personally.
-Both me and Hue-Quyen were shocked by her willingness to escort us to the place we wanted to go to instead of point us the right direction and hurrying along her way to her original destination.
+An example of this is when my good friend Hue-Quyen and I were lost.
+Looking at our very confused faces, a Taiwanese women approached us and asked if we were lost and needed help.
+Instead of telling us how to get to the restaurant we were looking for she decided it would be best to just take us there personally.
+Both Hue-Quyen and I were shocked by her willingness to escort us to the place we wanted to go to instead of point us the right direction and hurrying along her way to her original destination.
 Seeing this, especially in a big city with nearly 6 million people living in one area, is extremely rare in the United States.

-When I was in Taiwan I was able to witness a referendum vote in Taiwan.
-One topic up for vote was same-sex marriage.
+When I was in Taiwan I was able to witness a referendum vote in Taiwan, one topic up for vote was same-sex marriage.
 With Taiwanese people wanting to continue the image of them being progressive millions of people came out to vote on this topic.
 While almost all young citizens of Taiwan voted for same-sex marriage many elders and parents voted against.
 When the verdict of the same-sex marriage being turned down I witnessed the impact it had on Taiwanese people.
-Just weeks before the vote their was a pride parade in Taipei that thousands of people attended to show their support.
-This verdict of turning down same-sex marriage was considered a huge plow to the island reputation of being rights pioneer.
-After the verdict many flooded to social media to express their disappointment and support for the Taiwanese gay community.
-Stating that the battle has just began and to not give up hope.
+Just weeks before the vote there was a pride parade in Taipei that thousands of people attended to show their support.
+This verdict of turning down same-sex marriage was considered a huge blow to the island reputation of being equal rights pioneer.
+After the verdict many flooded to social media to express their disappointment and support for the Taiwanese gay community, stating that the battle has just began and to not give up hope.
 Witnessing the unity of the youth of Taiwan was something that was powerful for me to witness.

 Apart from looking at the major political happening in Taiwan I also learned about the pride the Taiwanese take in their own culture.
 Even with Taiwan often being looked at as mostly Chinese culture, the citizens see themselves separated.
 With both China and Taiwan speaking Mandarin Chinese, China writes in simplified Chinese (examples:爱 [love]，

 还[still,yet] ，头[head,top,first] ) while Taiwan writes in traditional Chinese (example:愛 [love] , 還 [still,yet] ，頭 [head,top,first] ).
 The Taiwanese people see this as staying true to their culture and stepping away from China.
 The Taiwanese also have natives and they take pride in the original culture and traditions of their tribes.
-(I talked more about this in my first blog post) Learning about Taiwanese culture made me understand better why Taiwan is fighting to become it’s own country.
+Learning about Taiwanese culture made me understand better why Taiwan is fighting to become it’s own country.
 The Taiwanese have many unique cultures and their own political system that is different for China.
 I can also see how the United States influenced Taiwan, it’s adopted our governmental system and college system.
 There were a lot of connections between the United States and Taiwan politically.
 Besides politically younger Taiwanese people have adapted a western style.

 My time in Taiwan is something I found to be very educational and beneficial for me in the future.
-Have to adapt to a culture so different then the one we have here in america and take classes that were challenging has made me a better person and student.
-I can talk about many other experiences that I had that made my time in Taiwan one to remember but it’s mostly stories about how we got lost and stumbled upon something extraordinary.
+Having to adapt to a culture so different then the one we have here in America and take classes that were challenging has made me a better person and student.
+I can talk about many other experiences I had that made my time in Taiwan one to remember but it’s mostly stories about how we got lost and stumbled upon something extraordinary.
 The friends I made also made my stay something that I will always look back on with found memories.
-I am forever great full that I was able to participate in GLI that allowed to broaden my education and experience.
+I am forever grateful that I was able to participate in GLI that allowed me to broaden my education and experience.
 Giving me knowledge and memories I will always cherish.